Demond Tally knew the feeling of deep loss.

 Now, those who loved Tally are feeling that same emptiness.

-Tally, 45, was gunned down early Sunday morning, not far from his home on Presbyterian Avenue.
+Tally, 45, was gunned down early Sunday morning, after he headed home from City Council President Marty Small's house nearby.
 His funeral is planned for noon Tuesday at the All Wars Memorial.

 Just two years earlier, Tally had proudly unveiled a marker atop the street sign, honoring his son: Demond Oskii Cottman Way.